isomerpages/nlb-biblioasia/_oct-to-dec-2011/Negotiating the Cultural and the Religious: The Recasting of the Chinese Indonesian Buddhist.md

 #### **NOTES**

-[^1]: A _Stupa_ is a dome-shaped structure used for keeping Buddhist relics.
-However, in its development, it becomes a symbol of Buddhism.
+[^1]: A stupa is a dome-shaped structure used for keeping Buddhist relics.
+However, in its development, it has become a symbol of Buddhism.

-[^2]: _Ehipassiko_ is a Pali word which literally means “come, see and prove it”.
+[^2]: _Ehipassiko_ is a Pali word that literally means “come, see and prove it”.
 This word refers to the Buddhist teaching that encourages people to use logic and reasoning with mindfulness in search of truth, and not to use blind faith.